7 Reasons You Procrastinate & How to Stop

 The kids are shouting, ‘I want to go and see Mickey’, ‘I want to go on Space Mountain’, ‘I want to…’, can be much like people in the office sharing their demands on a big task to deliver the changes quickly.

-#2 – Action on How to Stop Procrastinating: Buy yourself some time, but not to procrastinate.
+#2 – Action on How to Stop Procrastinating: Buy yourself some time, but not procrastinate.
 Instead, to make progress in your own head.
-Inform those demanding people that you’ll come back to them on Thursday next week with next steps.
-During the next time do one of 3 things; Book a 121 with someone who listens well so that you can air your thoughts, 2.
+Inform those demanding people that you’ll come back to them on Thursday next week with the next steps.
+The next time do one of 3 things; Book a 121 with someone who listens well so that you can air your thoughts, 2.
 Mind-map the big task, or 3.
 Write down the SMART objectives for the big task.

 ‘In one day we’ve got to see all the shows, go on these 3 rides because we’ve heard that they are fantastic, see the parade, buy some souvenirs, allow time for queuing, get something to eat & drink a few times today – We’re gonna miss stuff’, is what is going on in your head as you look at the park map.
 One of the reasons that we can procrastinate on big tasks is because we are afraid that we won’t do our best work and may actually get it wrong.